shengmai-justin/GraphTransformerNetwork/README.md

 original code:https://github.com/seongjunyun/Graph_Transformer_Networks.
 ## Data
-Dataset of the paper is too large to upload in Github.
-You can download it [here](https://drive.google.com/file/d/1qOZ3QjqWMIIvWjzrIdRe3EA4iKzPi6S5/view)
+Datasets of the paper exceeds the storage limit of the Github You can download it [here](https://drive.google.com/file/d/1qOZ3QjqWMIIvWjzrIdRe3EA4iKzPi6S5/view)
 Create a "Data" folder and extract the zip file there.